Classification of economies

 There is no established convention for the designation of "developing", "transition" and "developed" countries or areas in the United Nations system.
 The designation of economies used in this handbook is the classification used by UNCTAD.
-The differentiation between developing and developed economies follows, in general, the definition of the M49 classification ( United Nations, 2017d ).
-However, there are exceptions.
-Notably, the group ‘Transition economies’ that was established to take account of the particular circumstances of that group of economies; shaped by socialism and the transition to a market economy.
+It has its origin in the coalitions formed during the preparation of the first United Nations Conference on Trade and Development in 1964.
+It primarily reflects historically formed common interests and identities of economies, and does not necessarily correspond with their ranking in macroeconomic or social indicators.
 The geographic locations of developing, transition and developed economies are depicted by the map below.

-Throughout the handbook, the group of developing economies is further broken down into the following three regions: "Africa", "America", "Asia and Oceania".
-Furthermore, whenever possible, data are also presented for the following eight groups:
+Throughout the handbook, the group of developing economies is further broken down into the following three regions: "Africa", "America", "Asia and Oceania", where the group of African developing economies coincides with Africa, and the group of American developing economies coincides with Latin America and the Caribbean, as defined in the "Standard Country or Area codes for Statistical Use (M49)" (United Nations, 2020b).
+Apart from these five groups of economies, whenever possible, data are also presented for the following groups:

-- LDCs, according to the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and the Small Island Developing States (UN-OHRLLS) ( United Nations, 2017e),
+- LDCs, according to the United Nations Office of the High Representative for the Least Developed Countries, Landlocked Developing Countries and the Small Island Developing States (UN-OHRLLS) (United Nations, 2020c),

 - LLDCs, according to UN-OHRLLS (ibid.),

-- HIPC, according to the International Monetary Fund (2017),
+- HIPCs, according to the International Monetary Fund (2020),

 - Brazil, Russia, India, China and South Africa (BRICS),